gcanti/gcanti.github.io/_drafts/2014-10-29-understanding-react-and-reimplementing-it-from-scratch-part-2.md

 ## Events

-First of all we add the `events` section to `Node` type definition:
+First of all we add an `events` section to the `Node` type definition:

 ```js
 type Node = {